M-arcus/cloudron-docs/docs/documentation/certificates.md

   for a domain per week.

 * Let's Encrypt participates in Certificate transparency.
-This means that your apps and subdomains are [discoverable](https://crt.sh/).
-Some [hackers](https://www.golem.de/news/certificate-transparency-hacking-web-applications-before-they-are-installed-1707-129172.html) take advantage of this to   hack web applications before they are in installed.
+This means that your apps and subdomains are discoverable via the Certificate transparency project ([crt.sh](https://crt.sh/) and [Google's website](https://transparencyreport.google.com/https/certificates)) Some [hackers](https://www.golem.de/news/certificate-transparency-hacking-web-applications-before-they-are-installed-1707-129172.html) take advantage of this to   hack web applications before they are in installed.

 ## Setting custom certificates